 Sorption isotherms

 The experimental equilibrium data were fitted with Langmuir, Freundlich, Sips and Brouers – Sotolongo models.
 The best isotherm model was determined based on the qualitative agreement with the experimental data, r2 value and the relative deviation.
 Calculated model parameters are presented in Table 3 while best model predictions and experimental data (the plot of qe vs. ce) are shown in Figure S2 in the Supplementary material.
 The model that best described the equilibrium 2,4-D sorption data on LVAC was the Brouers – Sotolongo isotherm.
-This model indicates the presence of active sites with heterogeneous sorption interactions, originating from two sources known as geometrical and chemical ones [36].
+This model indicates the presence of active sites with heterogeneous sorption interactions, originating from two sources known as geometrical and chemical ones [35].
 Based on the Brouers–Sotolongo model exponent (α < 1) the heterogeneous surface of LVAC is confirmed.
 The maximum sorption capacity obtained by the Brouers–Sotolongo isotherm was closes to the experimentally obtained value for sorption of 2,4-D onto LVAC.
-The Langmuir monolayer sorption capacity (qm) was determined as 341.2 mg/g and was very similar to the experimental value (qe,exp) with a relative deviation of 2.4 %.
+The Langmuir monolayer sorption capacity (qm) was determined as 341.2 mg/g and was very similar to the experimental value (qe,exp exp for the initial concentration of 500 mg/dm3) with a relative deviation of 2.4 %.
 Also, the determination coefficient was high for this model, too, amounting to 0.994.
 However, the Langmuir sorption model fails to account for the surface roughness of the sorbate and a potential multi-layered sorption phenomenon that caused slight deviations from the experimental values.
 For the initial 2,4-D concentrations in the range from 50 to 500 mg/dm3 used in the isotherm study, the values of RL ranged from 0.031 to 0.006, indicating favorable sorption on LVAC.
-The maximum sorption capacity of LVAC determined by the Sips model was very similar to the experimental qe,exp.
+The maximum sorption capacity of LVAC determined by the Sips model was very similar to the experimental qe,exp for the initial concentration of 500 mg/dm3.
 According to the Figure S2 as well as the parameters shown in Table 3 it can be concluded that the Freundlich isotherm model is not suitable to describe the equilibrium sorption of 2,4-D on LVAC.
 Based on the r2 and relative deviation values, the suitability of tested isotherm models for sorption 2,4-D by LVAC is as follows: Brouers-Sotolongo > Langmuir > Sips > Freundlich.
 It can be concluded that the sorption of 2,4 D by LVAC may be heterogeneous in character.
+The additional equilibrium data at different temperatures are needed to precisely determine the best model.

 Table 3.
-Parameters of the applied Isotherm models for 2,4-D sorption on LVAC at ?
-K
+Parameters of the applied Isotherm models for 2,4-D sorption on LVAC at 303 K